 Based on our observability analysis, we now present four degenerate motions that cause unobservability of the spatial and/or temporal calibration.
+Note that due to the space limit, in the following we just sketch some of the proofs while the detailed derivations can be found in our companion technical report [22] which is available online.

-4.1 Pure Translation (No Rotation)
+A. Pure Translation (No Rotation)